jackyzha0/jackyzha0.github.io/content/thoughts/project-list.md

 - separate employment + projects stuff into subpage
 	- make projects a folder and each entry is a file
 - digital gardening
-	- seperate sources from thoughts
+	- separate sources from thoughts
 	- rename concepts to be more atomic
 - https://locomotivemtl.github.io/locomotive-scroll/